jstedfast/MailKit/README.md

 In the top-level MailKit source directory, there are three solution files: MailKit.sln, MailKit.Net40.sln and MailKit.Mobile.sln.

-* MailKit.sln includes the projects for .NET 4.5, .NET 4.0, Xamarin.Android, and Xamarin.iOS.
+* MailKit.sln includes the projects for .NET 4.0, .NET 4.05, .NET Core, Xamarin.Android, and Xamarin.iOS.
 * MailKit.Net45.sln includes the .NET 4.5 project and the unit tests.
 * MailKit.Net40.sln just includes the .NET 4.0 project.
 * MailKit.Mobile.sln just includes the Xamarin.iOS and Xamarin.Android projects.